carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > Go to small groups (if you are learning at a Workshop) and explore one result file or set of result files to see what information they are giving you.
 > Then explain to the rest of the group what you learned.
 > > ## Solution
-> > `gene_families.tsv` is a table that shows you which individual genes (second column) correspond to which gene family (first column).
+> > * `gene_families.tsv` is a table that shows you which individual genes (second column) correspond to which gene family (first column).
+> > It is the same as the one we provided with the GET_HOMOLOGUES results.
+When you don't provide the clusters, PPanGGOLiN uses an algorithm that
+> > detects if a coding sequence appears to be a fragment, it uses this information to improve the clustering and it tells you which
-> > In the third column it has an F if the gene is potentially fragmented.
+> > genes appear to be fragments in the third column of this file.
-> > `gene_presence_absence.Rtab` is a binary matrix that shows if a gene family is present (1) or absent (0) in each genome.
+> > * `gene_presence_absence.Rtab` is a binary matrix that shows if a gene family is present (1) or absent (0) in each genome.
-> > `matrix.csv` is a table with one row per gene family, many columns with metadata, and one column per genome showing the name
+> > * `matrix.csv` is a table with one row per gene family, many columns with metadata, and one column per genome showing the name
 > > of the gene in the corresponding gene family.
-> >  `mean_persistent_duplication.tsv` has one row per persistent gene family and metrics about its duplication and if it is
+> >  * `mean_persistent_duplication.tsv` has one row per persistent gene family and metrics about its duplication and if it is
 > >  considered a single-copy marker.
-> >  `organisms_statistics.tsv` has one row per genome and columns for the number of gene families and genes in total and in each partition,
+> >  * `organisms_statistics.tsv` has one row per genome and columns for the number of gene families and genes in total and in each partition,
 > >  the completeness and the number of single-copy markers.
-> >  `partitions/` has one list per partition with the names of the gene families it contains.
+> >  * `partitions/` has one list per partition with the names of the gene families it contains.
-> >  `projection/` has one file per genome with the metadata of each gene (i.e. contig, coordinates, strand, gene family,
+> >  * `projection/` has one file per genome with the metadata of each gene (i.e. contig, coordinates, strand, gene family,
 > >  number of copies, partition, neighbors in each partition).
 > {: .solution}
 {: .challenge}